• Skip to primary navigation

 Location: 1124 Ellice Ave

 Serving happy customers for decades, Goodies Bake Shop is a bit of an institution in Winnipeg.
-Bringing an Italian flair to many of their baked goods, Goodies is known for their scrumptious cakes, pies, pastries, and gelati.
+Bringing an Italian flair to many of their baked goods, Goodies is known for its scrumptious cakes, pies, pastries, and gelati.

 Order a custom cake, or head to their shop to pick up cannoli, cream puffs, eclairs, cupcakes, tarts, and so much more.
 There’s a lot of tradition and a lot of classic desserts at Goodies, but that’s the way we like it.